PatrickHo-134/learning_notes_app/README.md

 ```

 ## Start the development servers:
-- In terminal for backend, run the following command to start the Django development server:
+- In terminal for api, run the following command to start the Django development server:
      - `python3 manage.py runserver`

 At this point, you should have your Django backend and React frontend up and running.
 The Django development server will be accessible at http://localhost:8000